Vishalakshi Temple: Shakti Pitha

+Vishalakshi worship in Tamil Nadu

-Vishalakshi, the "wide-eyed" goddess is often associated two other goddesses: Kamakshi, the "love-eyed" goddess of Kanchipuram and Minakshi, the "fish-eyed" of Madurai, prominently because of their similar names.
-Together the three are regarded the most important Goddess temples by South Indians.
-While Vishalakshi dwells in North India, the other goddess temples are in Tamil Nadu, South India.
-South Indians venerated Vishalakshi for ages and have strong ties with the temple.
-South Indian Tamil people also helped renovate the temple in 1971.
+Vishalakshi or Visalakshi (also known as Visalatchi), the "wide-eyed" goddess is often associated two other goddesses: Kamakshi, the "love-eyed" goddess of Kanchipuram and Minakshi, the "fish-eyed" of Madurai, prominently because of their similar names.
+Together the three are regarded the most important Goddess temples by Tamil-speaking populations.
+While Vishalakshi dwells in North India, the other goddess temples are in the present-day state of Tamil Nadu, South India.
+Tamil people venerated Vishalakshi for ages and have strong ties with the temple.

+The current structure of the temple was built in 1893 by the Nattukottai Nagarathars, a mercantile community from Southern Tamil Nadu (the Chettinad region, in the erstwhile Madura and Ramnad countries).

 Worship and festivals

 Devotees often bathe in the holy Ganges nearby before offering worship at the temple.
 The puja (worship), offerings, recitation of hymns to the goddess and charity at the temple is considered highly fruitful because of the power of the presiding goddess.
 The goddess is especially worshipped by unmarried girls for a groom, childless couples for progeny and unfortunate women for the turn of their fortune.
 Two goddess images are housed side by side in the garbhagirha (sanctum): a smaller black stone image called Adi Vishalakshi on left back side and another taller black stone image installed at a later date.
 Devotees often visit the Vishwanath and Annapurna shrines with this temple.